DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Methodology

-We define a 3D reward model as a function $r_{\wm}: \mathcal{M} \times \mathcal{C} \rightarrow \mathbb{R}$, parameterized by $\wm$, which maps a 3D mesh $\mathbf{m} \in \mathcal{M}$ and a text prompt embedding $\mathbf{c} \in \mathcal{C}$ to a scalar reward.
+Let $\{\mathbf{n}_i^+\}_{i=1}^{m} \sim p^+(\cdot|c_i)$ and $\{\mathbf{n}_j^-\}_{j=1}^{n} \sim p^-(\cdot|c_j)$ denote two sets of unpaired preferred and dispreferred 3D meshes, each conditioned on independently sampled prompts $\{c_i\}_{i=1}^m$ and $\{c_j\}_{j=1}^n$ from a distribution $p_{\mathbf{C}}$.
+Standard preference alignment methods~\citep{rlhf1,rlhf2,dreamreward} are inapplicable in this unpaired setting because they require joint comparisons across samples from the same prompt.
+Instead, we formulate preference learning as a distribution matching problem.
+We define a 3D reward model as a function $r_{\wm}: \mathcal{M}\mid\mathcal{C} \rightarrow \mathbb{R}$, parameterized by $\wm$, which maps a 3D mesh $\mathbf{m} \in \mathcal{M}$ and the text condition $\mathbf{c} \in \mathcal{C}$ to a scalar reward.
 Our reward model, RewardCS, consists of an encoder $r_{\wmi{e}}$ that transforms the input pair into a unified embedding $\mathbf{z} \in \mathcal{Z}$ and a projection head to generate a scalar reward.
-To train the 3D reward model, we encode unpaired preferred and dispreferred samples into latent embeddings via the text-to-3D model: \begingroup \endgroup We treat these embeddings as samples from two distinct distributions \( p(\mathbf{x}) \) and \( p(\mathbf{y}) \), representing the overall structure of high- and low-quality 3D meshes in the latent space.
+Crucially, the model is designed to learn the reward conditioned on the text prompt (see Section~\ref{sec:arch}).
+To train the 3D reward model, we encode unpaired preferred and dispreferred samples into latent embeddings via the encoder $r_{\wm_e}$: \begingroup \endgroup We treat these embeddings as samples from two distinct distributions \( p(\mathbf{x}) \) and \( p(\mathbf{y}) \), representing the overall structure of high- and low-quality 3D meshes in the latent space.
 Then rather than comparing individual mesh pairs, we aim to separate the distributions \( p(\mathbf{x}) \) and \( p(\mathbf{y}) \) in the embedding space.
 It allows the reward model to generalize over the global statistical properties of high- and low-quality 3D assets, enabling robust learning even when direct pairwise supervision is unavailable.
-To this end, we introduce a distribution-level loss based on CS divergence~\cite{csdis}, which quantifies dissimilarity between two distributions in a symmetric and differentiable manner: \begingroup \endgroup Compared to the Kullback–Leibler divergence~\cite{kl}, the CS divergence offers a theoretically tighter CS divergence offers a tighter generalization bound~\cite{csdomain} and is more robust than Jensen-Shannon divergence, which lacks a closed-form for Gaussians~\cite{js,jsnot}.
+To this end, we introduce a distribution-level loss based on CS divergence~\citep{csdis}, which quantifies the dissimilarity between two probability density functions $p$ and $q$ over the support $\omega$: \begingroup \endgroup Compared to the Kullback–Leibler divergence~\citep{kl}, the CS divergence offers a tighter generalization bound~\citep{csdomain} and is more robust than Jensen-Shannon divergence, which lacks a closed-form for Gaussians~\citep{js,jsnot}.
 This makes CS divergence well-suited for unpaired 3D reward learning, as maximizing it helps the model capture semantic and geometric cues that differentiate preferred from dispreferred assets without explicit supervision for each prompt.